smucclaw/eu-ai-act/act.md

 Users that are credit institutions regulated by Directive 2013/36/EU shall maintain the logs as part of the documentation concerning internal governance arrangements, processes and mechanisms pursuant to Article 74 of that Directive.

 6. Users of high-risk AI systems shall use the information provided under Article 13 to comply with their obligation to carry out a data protection impact assessment under Article 35 of Regulation (EU) 2016/679 or Article 27 of Directive (EU) 2016/680, where applicable.

+7. The obligations established by this Article shall not apply to users who use the AI system in the course of a personal non-professional activity.

 ## [Chapter 4]{.smallcaps}